 DEBRIEF PROCESS ELEMENTS

-Debrief process elements have been identified by Sawyer et al (2016) as being of 3 types:
+Debrief process elements (techniques, strategies, and tools used to optimise learning) have been identified by Sawyer et al (2016) as being of 3 types:

 - Essential elements

 Essential elements (Sawyer et al, 2016) are: